Are you intrigued by the role Artificial Intelligence and devices like phones, fitness trackers and smart speakers play in our lives?

 Would you like to be part of the discussion around the ethics of AI technology?
 Join ADAPT’s programme of #DiscussAI events to find out more.

-Through the #DiscussAI programme, ADAPT researchers seek to engage communities and individuals across the country in conversations that raise and answer questions, and generate ideas for new research.
+Through #DiscussAI events, ADAPT researchers are engaging individuals and communities across the country in conversations that raise and answer questions on AI, and generate ideas for new research.

 We would love to welcome you at one of our future events.
 Sign up to our mailing list to be the first to hear about our plans: https://bit.ly/EPE-mailinglist.